ggarra13/mrv2/docs/DEVELOPMENT.md

 			  		      of insertion.
 			  mrvPathMapping.h/cpp
-					    - Implements path mapping algorithm. mrvPixelConverter.h
-					    - Template functions to convert pixels.
-					      (Refactor to mrvImage/)
-			 mrvRoot.h         - Finds root directory from argv[0]
+					    - Implements path mapping algorithm. mrvRoot.h         - Finds root directory from argv[0]
 			 		     and sets MRV2_ROOT environment
 					     variable to it